Updated May 31, 2026§ For Kids

 Kids are rough on gear.
 The Gabb Watch was designed for that.

 It has a plastic body with a silicone band that survives drops, playground scuffles, and the general chaos of elementary school life.
-The trade-off is that it looks like a kid's watch.
-Your 14-year-old won't want to wear it.
-It's splash-proof (IP54 rated), so hand-washing and rain are fine, but don't take it swimming.
+The trade-off is that it looks like a kid’s watch.
+Your 14-year-old won’t want to wear it.
+The current 3e hardware is IP68 rated, so rain and accidental water exposure are fine, but Apple Watch remains the better swim-workout device.

 Messaging and Communication

 Gabb keeps messaging locked down tight.
-Your child can send pre-set text messages (think "I'm here" or "Pick me up") and voice notes to parent-approved contacts only.
+Common Sense Media recommends that kids under 10 use devices with restricted messaging features.
+Your child can send pre-set text messages (think “I’m here” or “Pick me up”) and voice notes to parent-approved contacts only.
 No free-form typing, no emoji avalanches, no group chats with classmates.
-It's intentionally limited.

 The Apple Watch opens up full communication.
 Kids can send and receive text messages, make phone calls, send voice messages, and even use email.
-With Family Setup, you control who they can communicate with, but the messaging experience itself is the same as any adult Apple Watch user gets.
+With Apple Watch For Your Kids, you control who they can communicate with, but the messaging experience itself is the same as any adult Apple Watch user gets.

 For younger kids, Gabb’s approach reduces the “I need to respond to 47 messages” anxiety that comes with open messaging.
 For teens, Apple Watch’s full communication suite is closer to what they need for school coordination and social life.